wolispace/spud-life/README.md

 A homage to **Man Eats Fish** by [SuperMoof](http://www.supermoof.com/)

-Take on the role of chip shop owner, who has to harvest the potatoes, cook them, then then sell the meals from your food truck.
+Take on the role of chip shop owner.
+Find billions of procedurally-generate potatos and sell extraordinarily-teasty meals for the masses, one day at a time.

 ---